 3. Enable SMTP

-Enable SMTP on the server’s outbound settings page if it is not enabled already.
+Enable SMTP in the server’s transactional message stream's Settings page, if it is not enabled already.
 This setting is enabled by default.

 4. Send emails

 You are now able to send emails to any address for @inbound.yourdomain.com and they will be processed.